Maliha-Tasnim/asynchronous-RabbitMQ-sandwich-order-system-backend-architecture/README.md

-## Full-Stack-Food-Ordering-Application
-This is a sandwich ordering application.
-The system architecture consists of a front-end application, two back-end servers (server A &amp; B), a messaging broker, sandwich API for communication and database to store the data.

 ## Project Overview

-This is a simple sandwich ordering web application.
-User can order sandwich with the help of frontend.
+This is a sandwich ordering web application.
+It is mostly focused on the backend development.
+In this application, user can order sandwich with the help of frontend.
 Order is placed and processed in the backend.
 This project is divided into three main parts for modularity and performance balancing i.e. frontend, server A and server B in the backend.
 The sandwich order application follows loosely coupled architecture.
 For asynchronous communication, mediator approach is used.
 Hence, the communication part is taken care of by RabbitMQ.
+A high level overview of the project is illustrated below:

 ![High level architecture](High%20level%20architecture.jpg)